HuangZhenQiu/Progression-Framework/README.md

 ### Code Convention
 If you want to create a PrClass in progression server, you need to create a sub package in `edu.uci.eecs.wukong.prclass`.
 For example, you are going to build a smart switch, you should create the package `edu.uci.eecs.wukong.prclass.switch`.
 Any new PrClass should extends from PrClass.
+A PrClass is the place to define I/O of the smart component, including input/output properties, topics that want to subscribe, and the extensions that implement the processing logic.
+In this release, we only support the `ProgressionExtension`.
+For any features of release I, you can put them in a subclass of `ProgressionExtension`

 ### Hello World PrClass

     @WuClass(id = 2001)
     Class SmartSwitch extends PrClass {
-        @WuProperty(name = 'input', id = 0, type= PropertyType.Input, dtype =DataType.Channel)
+        @WuProperty(name = 'input', id = 1, type = PropertyType.Input, dtype = DataType.Channel)
         Public SmartSwitch() {
             super("SmartSwitch");
         }